cmeredit/DFMapConverter/MapExporter/README.md

 ## Usage
 1. Run Dwarf Fortress & DFHack, then open the DFHack console.
 2. Open one of your saved games.
-3. Choose a destination path and name for the exported file.
-Sorry for making you type a whole path, but I'm not sure how to use DFHack/Lua to get the path to the install folder :(
-4. Execute `export-to-nbt [your full path] [your filename without file extension] [optional flags]` in the DFHack console.
-This will generate an uncompressed `.nbt` file with the information necessary for building nice `.obj` meshes from your map.
+3. Execute `export-to-nbt [optional flags]` in the DFHack console.
+This will generate an uncompressed `.nbt` file under `dfhack-config/mods/MapExporter/` in your DF install folder containing the information necessary for building nice `.obj` meshes from your map.
    1. By default, magma is excluded from generated fort meshes.
 This is because magma oceans often obscure interesting fort details if you have a deep magma smelter.
-If you want magma included in your fort meshes, set the `--include-magma` flag.
+If you want magma included in your fort meshes, set the `--include-magma` or `-m` flag.
-   2. By default, this script assumes you want to be able to generate a mesh of just your fort (rather than all open spaces in your map, such as caves).
-If you don't care about getting a mesh of just your fort, you can set the `--only-open-tiles` flag to get a smaller file.
+   2. By default, this script assumes you want the ability to generate a mesh of just your fort (rather than all open spaces in your map, such as caves).
+If you don't care about getting a mesh of just your fort, you can set the `--only-open-tiles` or `-o` flag to get a smaller file.